Seattle Mayor Durkan replaces Neighborhoods director who oversaw public-engagement shake-up

 Kathy Nyland will be replaced May 16 by Andrés Mantilla, who has been working as director of external relations and outreach in Durkan’s office, the mayor announced in a news release Friday.
 A onetime aide to former Mayor Greg Nickels, Mantilla will serve as Neighborhoods interim director.

-Appointed by then-Mayor ed Murray in 2015, Nyland led Neighborhoods as it embarked on a new approach to public engagement.
+Appointed by then-Mayor Ed Murray in 2015, Nyland led Neighborhoods as it embarked on a new approach to public engagement.

 During her tenure, the Murray administration severed official ties with 13 district councils of neighborhood-group volunteers and with their umbrella organization, the City Neighborhood Council.